List of Cambodian films

 This is an incomplete, chronological list of films produced in the Khmer language.
-Most films are related to the Cinema of Cambodia, but it may include films which have been partly produced in other countries but still retain Cambodian links.
+Most films are related to the Cinema of Cambodia, but also included are films partly produced in other countries but still retaining Cambodian links.

 For an alphabetical listing, see :Category:Cambodian films.
 Not all Cambodian films are listed and many of the films produced between 1965 and 1975 were destroyed during the Khmer Rouge years.